evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/README.md

 192.168.X.XX (URSim)
 ## Connection with the real robot to PC
 ### network setup
+**Physical connection**
-  1) phycial ethernet connection, enable remote control
+* phycial ethernet connection, enable remote control in robot setting

+**Window host**
-  2) In windows host, Edit the IP address of the ethernet in 'Network & Internet'
+* Edit the IP address of the ethernet in "Network & Internet"
+* ```ipconfig``` in window terminal should be able to show the ipv4 address, subnet mask etc, manually type in this information into the 'static address' within the robot
-      i) IPv4 address should be on the same network as the robot with last digit differences: 192.168.1.6 ii) Subnet mask sets the network format: 255.255.255.0 iii) IPv4 gateway sets the universal network (like WiFi) for the communication: 192.168.1.1 iv) The DNS will be obtained from the robot in the next step.
+* IPv4 address should be on the same network as the robot with last digit differences: 192.168.1.6
+* Subnet mask sets the network format: 255.255.255.0
+*  IPv4 gateway sets the universal network (like WiFi) for the communication: 192.168.1.1
+*  The DNS will be obtained from the robot in the next step.
 Manually type it in after obtaining the info.

-  2) Go to the UR teach pendant, manually change the network setting (static) to be on the same network of the above
-    1) IPv4 = 192.168.5
-    2) Identical subnet mask
-              2. Which is numbered
-          2. Which is numbered
+**Virtual Box**

-  3) Choose the VM that'll be running ROS on Virtual Box --> File --> Make sure the Host Network Manager is empty otherwise the network limits what it can see (VM.a can only see VM.b but not the ethernet) ii) Go to network setting of the ROS VM, Enable Network Adapter  --> 'Bridge Adapter' --> 'Name' = ethernet connection name, which can be obtained from 'Network & Internet' --> ethernet --> Description (in the window host) ii) subnet mask: 255255.255.0 iii) gateway: 192.168.1.1, universally, this last digit has to be 1 for gateway, think of it as an auto-recognition of wifi box
+* Choose the VM that will be running ROS on virtual box
+  1) Go to _File_ ---> Make sure the Host Network Manager is empty otherwise the network limits what the VM network can see (VM-A can only see VM-B but cannot see the ethernet)
+  2) Go to VM _setting_ --> _Network_ --> _Adapter_, set one of the apater to be _**"Bridge Adapter"**_, with _**Name:<ethernet_name>**_.
+The ethernet name can be obtained from window host _ethernet description_ in "Network & Internet"
+  3) Run the virtual machine, within the virtual machine go to _Device_ --> _Network_, unselect the previous network adaptor that was being used for URSim, and choose the one with the ethernet connection
+    ---
 **Network setups are all completed!**

  ports connection